 Yes, this app can save lives!
 Or at least dollars.
 Download the app and see where fellow drivers have marked police locations.
 As you start approaching a location you know to slow down.
 If the cop is still there, tag it again to share the love with the person who follows.
 This is really a great app and has saved me (and could have saved me) many times.

 A box of donuts, hospital (or other charity) ID card or police donor sticker will provide a significant step up in the realm of avoiding a speeding ticket if you actually do get pulled over.
 When the officer notices that you are a passionate doer of niceness, he will be more willing to let you go.
 Meanwhile, the donuts would be funny and nice.
 Just make sure that its real—faking to be a doctor will probably get you in more trouble than it will help.

 Talking Your Way Out of a Speeding Ticket (In the Moment)

-Be a Beautiful Woman: It is true.
+It is true.
 Research proves it (my research consisted of thinking about this topic for 15 seconds, so I would consider it invaluable science).
 Women who are good looking have an opportunity to get out of speeding tickets much better than anyone else.
 It's the smile, the charm, and the attractiveness.
-So, my first recommendation to anyone who believes they may get pulled over frequently is to be a beautiful woman - if this isn't going to work for you, then keep reading.
+So, my first recommendation to anyone who believes they may get pulled over frequently is to be a beautiful woman—if this isn't going to work for you, then keep reading.

-Start to Cry: As you can notice through this entire list, the key is to invoke some type of emotion here.
-When someone has an emotional response towards someone else, they become bonded.
+As you can notice through this entire list, the key is to invoke some type of emotion here.
+When someone has an emotional response to someone else, they become bonded.
 And this bond can get you out of a ticket!
 So sob it up.
 Let loose the waters of despair!
 Though it can be risking, it just might work.

 If you can build up some kind of relationship with the police officer, you can count on a higher chance of being freed from the horror of a higher insurance bill.